Will ARK be the next global currency?

 What are the unique features of ARK and how does it work?

 There are a lot of unique features.
 The most important thing to remember is probably that ARK isn’t just a token.
-It’s an entire system designed to function as the last cryptocurrency the world needs the following:
+It’s an entire system, designed to be able to function as the last cryptocurrency the world needs, based on the following:

-- ARK SmartBridge.
-ARK is built to integrate features from other blockchains and to work across multiple chains.
-The most immediate application is to bring in essential features like smart contracts, but as blockchains proliferate and become a standard business solution, users may ARK multiple, application-specific business chains into a single framework.
+- ARK SmartBridge: ARK is built to integrate features from other blockchains and to work across multiple chains.
+The most immediate application is to bring in essential features like smart contracts, but as blockchains proliferate and become a standard business solution, users may decide to use ARK to integrate multiple, application-specific business chains into a single framework.

 ARK fees, inflation and earnings

-A range of usage fees applies, which may be subject to change based on the value of the coin.
+A range of usage fees apply, which may be subject to change based on the value of the coin.